Explore how your team can use Hiver.

 4. Train your agents to be empathetic

 It’s not enough for your support agents to know the ins and outs of your product alone.
-Their ability to handle escalations will go a long way if they are equipped with soft skills like empathy and positivity.
+Their ability to handle escalations will go a long way if they have soft skills like empathy and positivity.

 9 Customer Service Skills

-When your customers feel that their concerns are being truly heard and understood, it can help them be more at ease about a difficult situation.
+When your customers feel that their concerns are being truly heard and understood, they can be more at ease about a difficult situation.
 It makes them feel like you genuinely care about their problem and helps foster loyalty.

 empathy impacts brand loyalty